kenbutler/spotify/README.md

 # Requirements
 Python 3.7+

-See _requirements.txt_ for requried Python packages
+See _requirements.txt_ for required Python packages

 # Caveats
 Learned a few things in this little escapade.
+- Spotify will not have access to _everything_ that is in your iTunes library.
+This is often either because
+    - Record agreements differing between Apple and Spotify, or
+    - You got songs from another application (_\*cough\*_illegally downloaded?_\*cough\*_) that had horribly-mangled track or artist names, which makes it hard to find matches.
 - While iTunes allows you to create folders for playlists, these folders are actually playlists themselves.
 No folders actually exist.
 I do a check to ensure no folders are added.
 - Playlist names must be unique.